mario-goulart/egg-layer/README.md

 **WARNING**: this is a hack.

-`egg-layer` is a tool that generate a Makefile to fetch and install CHICKEN eggs.
+`egg-layer` is a tool that generates a Makefile to fetch and install CHICKEN eggs.
 Differently from chicken-install, it uses egg sources from tarballs available at [1].  `egg-layer` relies on external tools to fetch, verify and unpack tarballs.
 The default configuration uses